ucsb-cs48/w19/_lab/lab06.md

 * Post about the experiment on the slack
 * Record the experiment in the RETRO repo (same instructions as for the previous retro)
 * Remind team to fill out retro survey (the instructor posted the link in the Slack "retros" channel)
+* PLUS all team members should fill out the teamwork survey #1

 ## Product Owner / Scrum Master Followup